 NMH entered into a variety of transactions with Golden Bay Community Health Trust during the financial year.
-NMH's General Manager, Finance, Performance & Facilities, Eric Sinclair, is a Trustee of the Golden Bay Community Health Trust.
-The NMH has a loan with present value of \$1.6 million to the Golden Bay Community Health Trust and has an outstanding lease liability with a present value of \$6.99 million (Discount rate: 4.75%) at the end of the financial year.
+NMH's General Manager, Finance, Performance & Facilities, Eric Sinclair, is a trustee of the Golden Bay Community Health Trust.
+The NMH has a loan with present value of \$1.6 million to the Golden Bay Community Health Trust and has an outstanding lease liability with a present value of \$6.75 million (Discount rate: 4.75%) at the end of the financial year.
 Lease payments to the Golden Bay Community Health Trust are expected to cease in the year 2048.
 The relationship of the lease and liability has been disclosed in Note 15.
 There are no outstanding balances for unpaid invoices at year end.

 NMH purchased services from the Marlborough District Council during the financial year.
-Gerald Hope, an NMH Board Member is a District Councillor of Marlborough District Council.
-Payments to Marlborough District Council during the Financial Year totalled \$2.5 million.
+Gerald Hope, an NMH Board Member is a district councillor of Marlborough District Council.
+Payments to Marlborough District Council during the financial year totalled \$0.1 million.
 The services provided for and from Marlborough District Council were on normal commercial terms.
 There are no outstanding unpaid invoices at year end.

 The NMH purchased and received services from the West Coast DHB (WCDHB) during the financial year.
-NMH's Board Chair, Jenny Black, is also the Board Chair of the WCDHB.
-Revenue in the form of Inter District Flows (IDFs) from the WCDHB totalled \$1.1 million during the financial year, while payments in the form of IDFs totalled \$0.3 million.
+NMH's Board Chair, Jenny Black, was also the Board Chair of the WCDHB until December 2019.
+Board member Jacinta Newport is an employee of WCDHB.
+Revenue in the form of Inter District Flows (IDFs) from the WCDHB totalled \$1.4 million during the financial year, while payments in the form of IDFs totalled \$0.4 million.
 The services provided for and from the WCDHB were on normal commercial terms.
-There is no amounts outstanding for outstanding receipts at year end.
+There is no amount outstanding for outstanding receipts at year end.